 These easy Thanksgiving recipes for kids are the perfect way to get your little helpers involved with the holiday preparation.
-They will be so proud when they carry the platter of food they prepared to the table.
-And if they want to help even more, be sure to check out The Ultimate Kids’ Cookbook for easy dinners your kids will love making all year round!
+If they want to help even more, be sure to check out The Ultimate Kids’ Cookbook for easy dinners your kids will love making all year round!

 Kids love having real responsibility for preparing important dishes for family celebrations.
 If you’ve been shooing them into the living room while you slave away over the turkey alone in the kitchen, you’re missing an amazing opportunity to encourage your kids and spend time with them this holiday season.